 How to Read Sports Odds and Betting Lines

-I will painlessly and simply explain all of these mysteries of sports betting 101 aka Sports Betting for ‘Dummies’.
-First of all, you have nothing to be ashamed of, you have taken the first and most important step of all…learning!
+I will painlessly explain all of the mysteries of sports betting 101 aka “Sports Betting for Dummies.”
+First of all, you have nothing to be ashamed of, you have taken the first and most important step of all – learning!
 Why waste money on a game that you don’t fully understand?
 You shouldn’t!
-That is why you are here now…to learn…how it works…and how to win!
+That is why you are here now – to learn how it works and how to win!

-Topic #1 The Point Spread and Totals
+Sports Betting For Dummies Topic #1 The Point Spread and Totals

 Okay, you look at the games for Sunday and you see the betting lines displayed something similar to;

 You may look at that and be intimidated and feel helpless, but I’m going to decode this little bugger for you.
 This is the betting line – not the odds.
 The odds are what you are to be paid (covered later).

 “What does -5 mean in sports betting?”